PhotonicsOpenProjects/ONE-PIX/ONE-PIX_soft/README.md

 </p>

 The installation is now complete.
-Now you can follow the tutorial [tutorial measure hyperspectral image](/ONE-PIX_soft/doc/tutorial_measure_hyperspectral_image.pdf) to measure your first hyperspectral datacube !
+Now you can follow the [tutorial measure hyperspectral image](/ONE-PIX_soft/doc/tutorial_measure_hyperspectral_image.pdf) to measure your first hyperspectral datacube !